How can this be?

 - Algorithms are formulas devised by persons for solving problems.

-Each company he mailed his DNA to used different information, different data sets, and different formulas.
+Each company he mailed his DNA to used their own “black box” information, data sets, and algorithms.
 And, of course, each claimed to be superior to the others.

 When information, databases, and algorithms vary, results vary, and usually quite widely.